nids-io/ampt-monitor/README.md

 # ampt-monitor

-Sensor alert monitor for the AMPT passive network tools monitor
+Sensor alert reader for the AMPT passive network tools monitor.

 AMPT is a practical framework designed to aid those who operate network IDS sensors and similar passive security monitoring systems.
 A tailored approach